 Police say there has been a shooting at a high school in Perry, Iowa; extent of injuries unclear

-PERRY, Iowa (AP) — Police in Perry, Iowa, say there was a shooting Thursday at the city’s high school, on students’ first day back in classes after their annual winter break.
+PERRY, Iowa (AP) — Police in Perry, Iowa, say there was a shooting Thursday at the city’s high school.

 Erica Jolliff said that her daughter, a ninth grader, reported getting rushed from the school grounds at 7:45 am.
 Distraught, Jolliff was still looking for her son Amir, a sixth grader, one hour later.